maicoin/max-websocket-docs/public_orderbook.md

-# Orderbook Subscription
+# Order book Subscription

-you need assign channel to book, and create your own subscriptions with which market you want to subscribe. you can use depth to get limit level response. we only support for three kinds of depth: 1, 5, 10.
+You need to specify book channel for subscribing order book, and indicate which market you want to subscribe in subscriptions.
+We also provide `depth` parameter to let you get limit level response. we only support for three kinds of depth: 1, 5, 10.

 ```json
 {